Leadership Q and A: Because You Asked

 I want to answer some of the leadership questions that have come in and some questions that I’m sure some of you may have.
 Remember, leadership is a life-long process of learning, and I challenge everyone to question with boldness, even their own conclusions.
 Enjoy!

 Who is really in charge of creating organizational effectiveness?

 The creation of organizational effectiveness comes from two sources really.
 The first source is, of course, the leadership of the organization.
 The second is the individual worker.
 Each leader and each worker has a specific function.
-If that function or the individual is doing a bad job or has bad direction, the result and overall effectiveness will be hindered.
-So to further narrow down the answer; leaders must provide the resources necessary for the workers to complete their required tasks effectively and the worker must perform as expected.
+If that function or the individual is doing a bad job or has a bad direction, the result and overall effectiveness will be hindered.
+So to further narrow down the answer, leaders must provide the resources necessary for the workers to complete their required tasks effectively, and the worker must perform as expected.

 Why is it important to translate your organization’s vision and mission into day-to-day activities?